skwp/dotfiles/README.md

   * All common bash commands should be two and three character mnemonic aliases
   * Most vim tasks, especially those having to do with navigation, should be mapped to a single Capital Letter or two letter mnemonic.

+Submodules
+---

+This project uses git submodules for some of its plugins.
+Please run:

+    git submodule update

+To get all the current plugins.
+Over time, I plan to move all plugins into submodules.

 Setup for Bash
 ---
 To set these up as your own (careful, don't overwrite your bash_profile unintentionally!):